martinoauriane/bioPython/README.md

 ### Genome analysis for cancer understanding

+Permanent changes in DNA sequence called mutations can be inherited or acquired and can affect one or multiple genes.
+A genetic disease is a disease caused by an inherited change in an organism’s DNA sequence.
+Scientists now believe that most disorders have a genetic component.

 In healthcare, clinical bioinformaticians work within a wider team including clinical geneticists and laboratory scientists to help provide answers for patients diagnosed with rare disease or cancer.

 The main role of the clinical bioinformatician is to create and use computer programs and software tools to filter large quantities of genomic data – usually gathered through next-generation sequencing methods, such as whole genome sequencing (WGS) or whole exome sequencing.
 In doing so, bioinformaticians aim to find meaning in this overwhelming amount of information and provide clinically actionable solutions to help patients.